Bristol Parkway railway station: History

-Following the privatisation of British Rail in 1997, services at Bristol Parkway were franchised to several different train operating companies.
-South Wales Main Line services were provided by Great Western Trains, which was later rebranded as First Great Western; services from Bristol to Birmingham and the north were operated by Virgin CrossCountry; and local services were franchised to Wales & West, which was in turn succeeded in 2001 by Wessex Trains.
+Following the privatisation of British Rail in 1997, services at Bristol Parkway were franchised to several train operating companies.
+South Wales Main Line services were provided by Great Western Trains, which was later rebranded as First Great Western; services from Bristol to Birmingham and the north were operated by Virgin CrossCountry; and local services were franchised to Wales & West, which was succeeded in 2001 by Wessex Trains.
 The Wessex franchise was amalgamated with the Great Western franchise into the Greater Western franchise from 2006, and awarded to First Great Western, which became known as Great Western Railway in 2016.
 Virgin CrossCountry services were taken over by Arriva CrossCountry in 2007.

-In the August 1998, the Royal Mail began construction of the a mail terminal to the east of the station, taking over some of the station car park to provide a platform and warehouse for postal trains.
-The 12000 ft2 building opened on 15 May 2000 replacing a similar facility at Bristol Temple Meads, with the Royal Mail stating it would save 250000 miles of lorry journeys per year on local roads.
-However, the depot closed only four years later in 2004, when the Royal Mail ceased to use the rail network.
+In the August 1998, Royal Mail began construction of a mail terminal to the east of the station, taking over some of the station car park to provide a platform and warehouse for postal trains.
+The 12000 ft2 building opened on 15 May 2000, replacing a similar facility at Bristol Temple Meads, with the Royal Mail stating it would save 250000 miles of lorry journeys per year on local roads.
+However, the depot closed only four years later in 2004, when Royal Mail ceased to use the rail network.
 Royal Mail offered the terminal for use by freight companies, but as there were no takers it was demolished in October 2007.
 In 2008, Network Rail opened a maintenance training centre on the site in a £2.5 million project which saw the construction of a mezzanine floor, a welding workshop and a 4000 ft2 extension.